jordonbiondo/node-compat-table/README.md

-It works by [running a script](https://github.com/williamkapke/node-compat-table/blob/gh-pages/test.sh) that imports the latest set of <s>ES6</s> ES2015 tests from the [compat-table](https://github.com/kangax/compat-table) project and running them against [several versions](https://github.com/williamkapke/node-compat-table/blob/gh-pages/.versions) of node PLUS [the nightly build](https://nodejs.org/download/nightly/).
+It works by [running a script](https://github.com/williamkapke/node-compat-table/blob/gh-pages/test.sh) that imports the latest set of <s>ES6</s> ES2015 tests from the [compat-table](https://github.com/kangax/compat-table) project and running them against [several versions](https://github.com/williamkapke/node-compat-table/blob/gh-pages/v8.versions) of node PLUS [the nightly build](https://nodejs.org/download/nightly/).
 The results are committed/published here.

 ## Making change to the webpage
 The webpage is hosted via GitHub.

 The `build.js` file:
-1) aggregates the data from the `/results` folder for the versions listed in `.versions`
+1) aggregates the data from the `/results` folder for the versions listed in `v8.versions`
 2) uses `index.jade` to generate `index.html`

 So, change `index.jade` then run: